iamsukhpreetsingh/workout-app/README.md

    new clean relationship; old archived row's purge_at unchanged.
 4. Declined reactivation → row back to 'archived', countdown preserved.
 5. Invite from the header with a non-empty client list.

+## Client Self-Management of Diet Plans

+- **New Diet Plan button**: the Diet sub-tab (My Routines) has a persistent "+ New Diet Plan" action — in the empty state AND in the list header — opening the shared builder in `self` mode (My Dishes + custom items only).
+- **Edit / Delete own plans** (`ClientDietPlanDetailScreen`): self-authored plans get an Edit Plan action that reopens the builder prefilled with the nested days structure (days, meals, items, multipliers, notes all round-trip), plus Delete with confirmation.
+Trainer-assigned plans remain strictly read-only for the client.
+Hooks run before any early returns (fixed a Rules-of-Hooks violation that crashed edits on slow loads).
+- **Expandable item cards**: tapping a meal item expands it in place to reveal the full macro breakdown, serving size, recipe link, and the trainer's note; collapsed rows stay compact.
+Custom items can carry a free-text note entered in the builder's Custom tab.
+- **Check-in redesign**: the daily check-in is now two explicit tappable cards — "Followed it" / "Not today" — reflecting today's existing state on load (tap again to clear).
+Long-press still adds an optional note.
+- **Day-totals fix**: the progress bar and totals previously summed items across ALL days (a day showing "0 / 2002 cal" stuck while other days carried the items).
+Totals now scope strictly to the rendered day's items with multipliers applied, re-computed on every day switch.

+### Manual test notes
+1. Create a 2-day self-authored plan → Edit it → change quantities, add a meal, save → re-open: changes persisted, structure intact.
+2. Delete a self-authored plan → gone from the list; a trainer-assigned plan shows no Edit/Delete anywhere.
+3. Check in "Followed it" → the card reflects the state on reload; switch to "Not today" → trainer's adherence strip updates.
+4. A multi-day plan where only Day 2 has items → Day 1 totals read 0/X,
+   Day 2 shows its real total (no cross-day bleeding).

+## Pending Request Card Layout (fixed)

+The reactivation pending card was originally a single row (avatar | text |
+buttons), which crushed the two full-width decision buttons into the narrow text column.
+It is now a column of two blocks:

+- **Header row** — avatar, client name, "↻ Reconnecting · archived N days
+  ago" tag, preference line; ordinary (non-reactivation) requests keep their ✓/✕ icon buttons in this row.
+- **Actions block** (reactivation only) — Restore History / Start Fresh side by side at FULL card width (preference-matching one solid), with the muted Decline button beneath.

+## Post-reactivation bugfixes & ops notes

+- **Reactivation 409 bug**: the duplicate-association guard in `requestAssociationByCode` matched `status != 'revoked'`, which includes `archived` — so a client trying to reconnect got "Already connected to this trainer" and no pending row was ever created.
+Fixed to `status IN ('pending', 'active')`; archived rows now fall through to the reactivation branch (row reuse + restore_preference recording).
+- **Missing `Alert` import** in `ClientDetailScreen` crashed the screen when tapping Remove Client.
+All screens were audited for the same mistake (single offender).
+- **Ops lesson (recurring)**: the backend runs plain `node server.js` with NO auto-reload — every backend file change requires a restart (`Ctrl+C` → `node server.js`), or use `npx nodemon server.js` in development.
+A stale backend serving old code has masqueraded as several different "bugs" (404s on new routes, this 409).
+If Metro shows an error you believe is fixed, restart with `npx expo start -c` to clear its cache.